p4ddy1/WoLManager/README.md

 ### TODO

 * Better error handling
+* Add tests
 * Add more comments
-* Add tests

 #### Note
 This is still in development.
-If you found any issues or have an idea for a new feature I'm happy to hear from you!
+If you find any issues or have an idea for a new feature I'm happy to hear from you!

 ### Installation
 ```